rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>output</tt> : T</dt>
-<dd>A 2D tensor with the contents of the input tensor, with input dimensions up to axis flattened to the outer dimension of the output and remaining input dimensions flattened into the inner dimension of the output.</dd>
+<dd>A 2D tensor with the contents of the input tensor, with input dimensions up to axis flattened to the outer dimension of the output, and remaining input dimensions flattened into the inner dimension of the output.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="Floor"></a><a name="floor">**Floor**</a>

-  Floor takes one input data (Tensor<T>) and produces one output data (Tensor<T>) where the floor is, y = floor(x), is applied to the tensor elementwise.
+  Floor takes one input data (Tensor<T>) and produces one output data (Tensor<T>) where the floor, y = floor(x), is applied to the tensor elementwise.

 #### Inputs

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input tensor</dd>
+<dd>An input tensor.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>Y</tt> : T</dt>
-<dd>Output tensor</dd>
+<dd>An output tensor.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="GRU"></a><a name="gru">**GRU**</a>

-  Computes an one-layer GRU.
-This operator is usually supported via some custom implementation such as CuDNN.
+  Computes a one-layer GRU.
+This operator is usually supported via some custom implementation, such as CuDNN.

   Notations:

   `X` - input tensor

   `z` - update gate

   `r` - reset gate

   `h` - hidden gate

   `t` - time step (t-1 means previous time step)

   `W[zrh]` - W parameter weight matrix for update, reset, and hidden gates

   `R[zrh]` - R recurrence weight matrix for update, reset, and hidden gates

   `Wb[zrh]` - W bias vectors for update, reset, and hidden gates

   `Rb[zrh]` - R bias vectors for update, reset, and hidden gates

   `WB[zrh]` - W parameter weight matrix for backward update, reset, and hidden gates

   `RB[zrh]` - R recurrence weight matrix for backward update, reset, and hidden gates

   `WBb[zrh]` - W bias vectors for backward update, reset, and hidden gates

   `RBb[zrh]` - R bias vectors for backward update, reset, and hidden gates

   `H` - Hidden state

   `num_directions` - 2 if direction == bidirectional else 1

   Activation functions:

     relu(x)                - max(0, x)

     tanh(x)                - (1 - e^{-2x})/(1 + e^{-2x})

     sigmoid(x)             - 1/(1 + e^{-x})

     (NOTE: Below are optional)

     linear(x)              - alpha*x + beta

     leakyRelu(x)           - x if x >= 0 else alpha * x

     thresholdedRelu(x)     - x if x >= alpha else 0

     pRelu(xi)              - xi if xi >= 0 else alpha[i]* xi over dim 0

     scaledTanh(x)          - alpha*tanh(beta*x)

     sigmoidHard(x)         - min(max(alpha*x + beta, 0), 1)

     elu(x)                 - x if x >= 0 else alpha*(e^x - 1)

     softsign(x)            - x/(1 + |x|)

     softplus(x)            - log(1 + e^x)

     parametricSoftplus(xi) - alpha[i]*log(1 + e^{beta[i]* xi}) over dim 0

   Equations (Default: f=sigmoid, g=tanh):

     - zt = f(Xt*(Wz^T) + Ht-1*Rz + Wbz + Rbz)

     - rt = f(Xt*(Wr^T) + Ht-1*Rr + Wbr + Rbr)

     - ht = g(Xt*(Wh^T) + rt*(Ht-1*Rh + Rbh) + Wbh)

     - Ht = (1 - zt) (.) ht + it (.)
 Ht-1

 #### Attributes

 <dl>
 <dt><tt>activation_alpha</tt> : list of floats</dt>
 <dd>Optional scaling values used by some activation functions.
-The values are consumed in the order of activation functions, for example (f, g, h) in LSTM.</dd>
+The values are consumed in the order of activation functions.
+For example, (f, g, h) in LSTM.</dd>
 <dt><tt>activation_beta</tt> : list of floats</dt>
 <dd>Optional scaling values used by some activation functions.
-The values are consumed in the order of activation functions, for example (f, g, h) in LSTM.</dd>
+The values are consumed in the order of activation functions.
+For example, (f, g, h) in LSTM.</dd>
 <dt><tt>activations</tt> : list of strings</dt>
 <dd>A list of 2 (or 4 if bidirectional) activation functions for update, reset, and hidden gates.
 The activation functions must be one of the activation functions specified above.
 Optional: See the equations for default if not specified.</dd>
 <dt><tt>clip</tt> : float</dt>
 <dd>Cell clip threshold.
 Clipping bounds the elements of a tensor in the range of [-threshold, +threshold] and is applied to the input of activations.
-No clip if not specified.</dd>
+If this isn't specified, no clip is applied.</dd>
 <dt><tt>direction</tt> : string</dt>
-<dd>Specify if the RNN is forward, reverse, or bidirectional.
-Must be one of forward (default), reverse, or bidirectional.</dd>
+<dd>Specifies whether the RNN is forward (default), reverse, or bidirectional.
+Must be either forward, reverse, or bidirectional.</dd>
 <dt><tt>hidden_size</tt> : int</dt>
-<dd>Number of neurons in the hidden layer</dd>
+<dd>The number of neurons in the hidden layer.</dd>
 <dt><tt>output_sequence</tt> : int</dt>
 <dd>The sequence output for the hidden is optional if 0.
-Default 0.</dd>
+The default value is 0.</dd>
 </dl>

 #### Inputs (3 - 6)